Hybrid electric vehicle: Modern hybrids

 The Ford Escape Hybrid, the first hybrid electric sport utility vehicle (SUV), was released in 2005.
 Toyota and Ford entered into a licensing agreement in March 2004 allowing Ford to use 20 patents from Toyota related to hybrid technology, although Ford's engine was independently designed and built.
 In exchange for the hybrid licenses, Ford licensed patents involving their European diesel engines to Toyota.
 Toyota announced calendar year 2005 hybrid electric versions of the Toyota Highlander Hybrid and Lexus RX 400h with 4WD-i, which uses a rear electric motor to power the rear wheels, negating the need for a transfer case.

 In 2006, General Motors Saturn Division began to market a mild parallel hybrid, the 2007 Saturn Vue Green Line, which utilized GM's Belted Alternator/Starter (BAS Hybrid) system combined with a 2.4-litre L4 engine and an FWD automatic transmission.
-The same hybrid powertrain was also used to power the 2008 Saturn Aura Greenline and Malibu Hybrid models.
+The same hybrid powertrain was also used to power the 2008 Saturn Aura Green Line and Malibu Hybrid models.
 As of December 2009, only the BAS-equipped Malibu is still in (limited) production.

 In 2007, Lexus released a hybrid electric version of their GS sport sedan, the GS 450h, with a power output of 335 bhp.
 The 2007 Camry Hybrid became available in summer 2006 in the United States and Canada.
 Nissan launched the Altima Hybrid with technology licensed by Toyota in 2007.

 Commencing in fall 2007, General Motors began to market their 2008 Two-Mode Hybrid models of their GMT900-based Chevrolet Tahoe and GMC Yukon SUVs, closely followed by the 2009 Cadillac Escalade Hybrid version.
 For the 2009 model year, General Motors released the same technology in their half-ton pickup truck models, the 2009 Chevrolet Silverado and GMC Sierra Two-Mode Hybrid models.

 The Ford Fusion Hybrid officially debuted at the Greater Los Angeles Auto Show in November 2008, and was launched to the U.S. market in March 2009, together with the second-generation Honda Insight and the Mercury Milan Hybrid.